 And that internal void could not be filled by an external source.

-As the scenario repeated itself over and over, the bedrock that my life was built on (that I am a loved and valued daughter of God) was stressed and tested to the extreme.
-Cracks in the foundation from past abuse and hurts caused cave-ins and chasms that I scrambled to cover up for fear of being exposed.
+As the scenario repeated itself, the bedrock that my life was built on (that I am a loved and valued daughter of God) was stressed and tested to the extreme.
+Cracks in the foundation from past abuse and hurts caused chasms that I scrambled to cover up for fear of being exposed.

 As painful as it was to let go of my need to conceal my weaknesses and control my life, I chose to be vulnerable to God.
-I chose to give in.
-I chose to let go.
+I chose to give in, and let go!

 I let go of the “why didn’t my babies live?”
 I let go of the “what if there was something I could have done to prevent the loss?”
-I let go of the “when will I ever get to be a mom?”
-I let go of the “how can this be fixed?”
+I let go of the “when will my life look like I imagined?
+And “how do I make it happen?”

 And ultimately, hope is what brought healing to my soul.
 Not a superficial hope that pretended problems would never happen, but a true, faith-filled, hope that believed that each step I took from that point on was made within the deep love of God.

 Where are you on this journey?
 Has a miscarriage halted you?
-Do you feel like you lost your dreams when you lost your child?
 Maybe you haven’t lost children, but you’ve lost other dreams.
 Do you find yourself caught between giving up or giving in?

 Give in!
 Give in to the One that created you and knows just how uniquely wonderful you are!
-Let Him be the one that carries you through the earth shaking jolts that turn your world upside down.
-Then, follow His voice one step at a time, one day at a time.
+Let Him be the one that carries you through the earth shattering jolts that turn your world upside down.
+Then, follow Him.
+One step at a time, one day at a time.